 - 1. The TSOs of the Core CCR shall publish this methodology without undue delay after the decision has been taken by the Agency in accordance with Article 9(12) of the CACM Regulation. - 2.
-No later than four months after the decision has been taken by the Agency in accordance with Article 9(12) of the CACM Regulation, all Core TSOs shall jointly set up the coordinated capacity calculator for the Core CCR and establish rules governing its operation. - 3.
-The TSOs of the Core CCR shall implement this methodology within the following timeframes: - (a) update of cross-zonal capacities pursuant to Article 4(2)(a) by the deadline for the implementation of day-ahead capacity calculation methodology as established in the day-ahead capacity calculation methodology of the Core CCR; - (b) calculation of intraday cross-zonal capacities pursuant to Article 4(2)(b) by twelve months after the implementation of day-ahead capacity calculation methodology as established in the dayahead capacity calculation methodology of the Core CCR; and - (c) re-calculation of intraday cross-zonal capacities pursuant to Article 4(2)(c) by twelve months after the implementation of calculation of intraday cross-zonal capacities pursuant to point (b) of this paragraph. - 4.
+The TSOs of the Core CCR shall implement this methodology within the following timeframes: - (a) update of cross-zonal capacities pursuant to Article 4(2)(a) by the deadline for the implementation of day-ahead capacity calculation methodology as established in the day-ahead capacity calculation methodology of the Core CCR; - (b) calculation of intraday cross-zonal capacities pursuant to Article 4(2)(b) by twelve months after the implementation of day-ahead capacity calculation methodology as established in the dayahead capacity calculation methodology of the Core CCR; and - (c) re-calculation of intraday cross-zonal capacities pursuant to Article 4(2)(c) by twelve months after the implementation of calculation of intraday cross-zonal capacities pursuant to point (b) of this paragraph. - 3.
 The implementation process, which shall start with the entry into force of this methodology and finish by the deadlines established in paragraph 3, shall consist of the following steps: - (a) internal parallel run, during which the TSOs shall test the operational processes for the intraday capacity calculation inputs, the intraday capacity calculation process and the intraday capacity validation and develop the appropriate IT tools and infrastructure; - (b) external parallel run, during which the TSOs will continue testing their internal processes and IT tools and infrastructure.
 In addition, the Core TSOs will involve the Core NEMOs to test the implementation of this methodology, and market participants to test the effects of applying this methodology on the market.
-In accordance with Article 20(8) of CACM Regulation, this phase shall not be shorter than 6 months. - 5.
+In accordance with Article 20(8) of CACM Regulation, this phase shall not be shorter than 6 months. - 4.
 During the internal and external parallel runs, the Core TSOs shall continuously monitor the effects and the performance of the application of this methodology.
 For this purpose, they shall develop, in coordination with the Core regulatory authorities, the Agency and stakeholders, the monitoring and performance criteria and report on the outcome of this monitoring on a quarterly basis in a quarterly report.
-After the implementation of this methodology, the outcome of this monitoring shall be reported in the annual report. - 6.
-From two months after the adoption of this methodology and until the implementation of the day-ahead capacity calculation methodology, the Core TSOs shall apply a transitional solution to compute the cross-zonal capacities which remain after the day-ahead capacity allocation pursuant to Article 4(2)(a).
+After the implementation of this methodology, the outcome of this monitoring shall be reported in the annual report. - 5.
+After the adoption of this methodology and until the implementation of the day-ahead capacity calculation methodology, the Core TSOs shall apply a transitional solution to compute the cross-zonal capacities which remain after the day-ahead capacity allocation pursuant to Article 4(2)(a).

 This update shall be done based on day-ahead cross-zonal capacities used in existing day-ahead capacity calculation and allocation initiatives.
 The details on the application of this transitional solution are defined in Annex 2 to this methodology.